-The worst part about jeans is that they are like a sponge for the odors that you encounter on your journey.
-It can take at least three wash cycles to get that travel odor out of your clothes and your carry-on when you get back home!
+The worst part about jeans is that they are like a sponge for the odors you encounter on your journey.
+When you get back home, it can take at least three wash cycles to get that travel odor out of your clothes and your carry-on!

-Speaking of odors, dryer sheets in the luggage or duffel bag helps cut down on moldy smells.
+Concerning odors, dryer sheets in the luggage or duffel bag help reduce moldy smells.

 9. If You Don’t Need It, Don’t Take It

-Pickpockets are in every community and they like to target tourists because there’s less chance of retribution there than say, swiping a neighbor’s wallet.
+Pickpockets are in every community, and they like to target tourists because there’s less chance of retribution there than swiping a neighbor’s wallet.

-Avoid carrying important items in the traditional back pocket or around the shoulder in a purse too.
-Those are common places and easy to pick.
-The upper shirt pocket on the left is a good spot for guys and for women.
+Avoid carrying crucial items in the traditional back pocket or around the shoulder in a purse.
+Those are familiar places and easy to pick.
+The upper shirt pocket on the left is a good spot for guys and women.